Leo4j/Amnesiac/README.md

 # Amnesiac

-`Amnesiac` is a post-exploitation framework designed to assist Penetration Testers and Red Teams with lateral movement within active directory environments.
+`Amnesiac` is a post-exploitation framework designed to assist with lateral movement within active directory environments.

 Amnesiac is being developed to bridge a gap on Windows OS, where post-exploitation frameworks are not readily available unless explicitly installed.
 In fact, it is entirely written in PowerShell, and can be loaded and executed in memory, just like any other PowerShell script.